AnswerDotAI/RAGatouille/README.md

 ColBERT prefers to store processed training data on-file, which also makes easier to properly version training data via `wandb` or `dvc`.
 By default, it will write to `./data/`, but you can override this by passing a `data_out_path` argument to `prepare_training_data()`.

-Just like all things in RAGatouille, `prepare_training_data` uses strong defaults, but is also fully parameterable.
+Just like all things in RAGatouille, `prepare_training_data` uses strong defaults, but is also fully parameterizable.
 <!-- Check out the [Data Processing](https://ben.clavie.eu/ragatouille/data-processing) section of the docs! -->

 #### Running the Training/Fine-Tuning